pearsonca/scala-commsim/index.md

 arises when our model preserves distinctions.
 This lets us highlight [Erdos][grossman1995portion] and differentiate flight attendants on private, regional, and hub-to-hub flights.

 Bipartite networks may appear to address this problem, but are often simply adding another *kind*.
-Having two kinds of interactions still homogenizes those interactions -- *e.g.*, a white collar worker visiting a coffeeshop en route to work in morning is a very different sort of interaction than even that same white collar worker visiting an alley in the dead of night.
+Having two kinds of interactions still homogenizes those interactions - *e.g.*, a white collar worker (person kind) visiting a coffeeshop (location kind) en route to work in morning is a very different sort of interaction than even that same white collar worker visiting an alley in the dead of night.

-> ### Homogeniety in the Montreal Network
+> ###Homogeniety in the Montreal Network
 >
 > The Montreal source data homogenizes on several key aspects:
 >
 > - all user logins are treated as equal
 > - all locations are treated as equal
 >
-> But we can imagine potentially meaningful censoring that occurs due to this homogenization.
+> We can imagine and even find indications in the data of potentially meaningful censoring that occurs due to this homogenization.
 In the context of transmissible disease:
 >
 > - some of the *users* might simply be shared business connections (the data has several high utilization users that are consistent with this sort of use)
-> - some of the locations might have many ways for co-users to transmit disease, while others might be relatively sterile
+> - some of the locations might have many ways for co-users to transmit disease, while others might be relatively sterile (though not included in the published data, the raw data includes geo-location of hotspots, which can in turn be tied to very different sorts of businesses)
 >
 > Previous work using this data treats connections as homogeneous in terms of their capability to serve as a transmission route.
 But there is quite